 Xi Wang (b.
-7 July 1978, China) is a Chinese-American composer and educator.
+7 July 1978, China) is a Chinese-American composer and educator living in the United States.

-Dr. Xi Wang received her Bachelor of Music degree from the Shanghai Conservatory of Music, Master of Music degree from the University of Missouri-Kansas City, and DMA from Cornell University in 2008.
+Dr. Xi Wang's musical education began at age five.
+She received her Bachelor of Music degree from the Shanghai Conservatory of Music, Master of Music degree from the University of Missouri-Kansas City, and DMA from Cornell University in 2008.
 Currently, she is an associate professor at the Meadow School of Arts of Southern Methodist University.

 Xi Wang has been considered one of the most talented and active composers of her generation.
 Her original concert music has been performed worldwide by notable orchestras and ensembles such as the Minnesota Orchestra, Atlanta Symphony, American Composers Orchestra, Shanghai Philharmonic, and the Tippet String Quartet.